loda-lang/loda-programs/programs/oeis/list2.md

 * [A264120](http://oeis.org/A264120) ([L06 program](A264120.asm)): Values of k such that A001163(k) is positive.
 * [A264443](http://oeis.org/A264443) ([L08 program](A264443.asm)): a(n) = n*(n + 5)*(n + 10)/6.
 * [A264444](http://oeis.org/A264444) ([L13 program](A264444.asm)): a(n) = n*(n + 7)*(n + 14)/6.
+* [A264750](http://oeis.org/A264750) ([L10 program](A264750.asm)): Number of sequences of 5 throws of an n-sided die (with faces numbered 1, 2, ..., n) in which the sum of the throws first reaches or exceeds n on the 5th throw.
 * [A264754](http://oeis.org/A264754) ([L08 program](A264754.asm)): Expansion of (1 + 2*x - 2*x^3 + x^4)/((1 - x)^3*(1 + x)^2).
 * [A264800](http://oeis.org/A264800) ([L14 program](A264800.asm)): Nearly-Fibonacci sequence.
 * [A264850](http://oeis.org/A264850) ([L11 program](A264850.asm)): a(n) = n*(n + 1)*(n + 2)*(7*n - 5)/12.